ShahdMostafa30/Shopping-Cart/README.md

 This is a simple Flutter demo project that simulates a shopping application.
 It focuses only on the **UI/UX flow**.
-Users can explore screens like **Welcome, Sign Up / Sign In, and Shopping Home** with dummy products.
+Users can explore screens like **Welcome, Sign Up / Sign In, and Shopping Home** with dummy products.<br>
+This project is for Sprint x Microsoft Summer Camp.

 ---